DDebtAtlas

 Municipal / Local Layer

-Census Bureau — Annual Survey of State and Local Government Finances (static dataset)
+Census Bureau — State & Local Government Finances (govslocalfin), Local level

 Coverage: All 50 states and D.C. (all local entity types combined)